senny/cabbage/bundles/plone/readme.md

   `cabbage-plone-find-changelog-make-entry`, the here configured name will be used.
 If `nil`, the user login-name is used (default).

+* `cabbage-plone-buildout--use-local-pep8`: Set to `t` when you have a `bin/pep8` in your buildout.

+* `cabbage-plone-buildout--default-zope-user` Change the default
+  username for connecting to Zope.

 ## Functions

 WARNING: the here defined key bindings may change in the upcoming